-Biological stipulations or comparable mitigation are assumed to be made part of appropriate leases resulting form the OCS Program.
+Biological stipulations or comparable mitigation are typically made a part of appropriate leases resulting from the OCS Program.
 The stipulations force the operators to locate the individual pinnacle features and associated communities that may be present in the block.
 Stipulation would protect pinnacle trend live bottoms potentially impacted by OCS activities by requiring appropriate mitigative measures.